dobachi/ansible-project-template/README.md

 Clone this this repository on GitHub.
 Pull to local and modify it.

+Or, you can download this repository from [Release page on GitHub] .

 ```
 $ git clone https://github.com/dobachi/ansible-project-template.git ansible-your-project
 ```

+[Release page on GitHub]: https://github.com/dobachi/ansible-project-template/releases

 ## License